 Cheating is a broad term that encompasses any and all attempts by a student to dishonestly or unfairly give, use or obtain any information or material for a school test or assignment.
 Any and all of these examples are considered to be cheating:

-- Copying another person’s work and claiming or misrepresenting authorship.
+- Copying another person’s work (or AI) and claiming or misrepresenting authorship.
 This includes essays, assignments, homework, lab reports, computer programs, drawings, sketches, designs and video or audiotapes and all other assigned work, whether they are the product of another student or of someone outside the school, including previously published work.

 - Supplying information or work of any kind to another student with the knowledge that it may be copied or used, even if that knowledge includes an expectation that the copy will be changed enough to conceal the fact that it is a copy.